-From the outset, the sourcing strategy of Continental Clothing has been characterized by very close and long-term relationships with a small number of suppliers, whereby both sides would be in a position to acquire knowledge, understanding and genuine trust, commit to mutual long-term planning, evolve and develop in synergy.
+From the outset, the sourcing strategy of Continental Clothing Co. has been characterized by very close and long-term relationships with a small number of suppliers, whereby both sides would be in a position to acquire knowledge, understanding and genuine trust, commit to mutual long-term planning, evolve and develop in synergy.

-The signature Continental® range - premium fashion-oriented T-shirts and jersey tops - has been manufactured, in the vast majority, at the Company's principal factory in Turkey since the brand's establishment in 1998.
-In 2013 a brand new factory in Bangladesh became operational, and part of the basics collection was placed there for bulk production.
+The signature Continental[®] range - premium fashion-oriented T-shirts and jersey tops - had been manufactured, in the vast majority, at the Company's factory in Turkey since the brand's establishment in 1998.
+In 2013 a newly-built factory in Bangladesh became operational, and part of the collection was placed there for bulk production.
+In 2014 this factory became the largest production facility by number of units produced.

-The EarthPositive® range of mainstream organic products is wholly sourced from within India, predominantly manufactured at the Continental Clothing's principal vertically-integrated factory in Tamil Nadu since the brand's inception in 2007.
+The EarthPositive[®] range of mainstream organic products is wholly sourced from within India, predominantly manufactured at the Continental Clothing's principal vertically-integrated factory in Tamil Nadu since the brand's inception in 2007.

-The Salvage[TM] range was launched in the market in the autumn of 2013.
+The Salvage[®] range was launched in the market in the autumn of 2013.
 It is a capsule collection of key products manufactured at our secondary vertically-integrated factory in India from 100% certified recycled materials.

-In addition, the Company uses one other factory in China amounting in total to 3.5% of the output in the year (by number of pieces produced).
+In addition, the Company uses one other factory in China amounting in total to 4.2% of the output in the year (by number of units produced).